-The brewery was named not without reason – Richard Wagner, the great German composer who authored the “Tannhäuser” opera (1845), was on holiday in Riga at that time.
+The brewery was named TANHEIZERS for a reason – Richard Wagner, the great German composer, who was the compositor of the “Tannhäuser” opera (1845), was on holiday in Riga at that time.
 The people of Riga didn’t miss to see a connection between the legendary composer and the name of the brewery.

 By the end of the 19th century number of breweries in Latvia had grown sharply.
 In 1913 they established a public limited company.

 At that time the ILGEZEEM brewery produced malt for other breweries that brewed Pilzenes lager.

 The key phases of our process are: